AaronTechnic/MassOS-GNOME/README.md

-# This repository has been archived due to no actvity.
+# This repository has been archived due to no activity.

 The development of MassOS GNOME has been taken over by RetronEletron/Xinc.